 Stem Cell Action Awards

 Since 2005, Genetics Policy Institute (GPI) has honored the stem cell community's top innovators, leaders, and champions at the Stem Cell Action Awards Dinner at the annual World Stem Cell Summit.
-The awards will be presented at the 9th Annual Stem Cell Action Awards dinner, Thursday, December 5, 7:30-9:30pm at the Manchester Grand Hyatt San Diego, in San Diego, California (Pre-registration and ticket required).
+The awards will be presented at the 10th Annual Stem Cell Action Awards dinner, Pre-registration and ticket required.

 Become a Stem Cell Action Awards Table Sponsor.
 Reserve your table today.

 Contact Alan Fernandez, Genetics Policy Institute (650)847-1640 and/or email@example.com to learn more.

 Denny Sanford has focused his philanthropic endeavors on health care and medical research.
 His total giving now totals more than $850 million.
 In 1986, Mr. Sanford purchased United National Corporation in Sioux Falls, South Dakota (now First Premier Bank) and expanded it, along with a new credit card company, Premier Bankcard.
 Today, he supports research programs across the U.S. including Sanford Children's Hospital in Sioux Falls; T. Denny Sanford Mayo Clinic Pediatric Center in Rochester, MN; and the T. Denny Sanford Pediatric Center at Florida Hospital for Children.
 He also donated funds to the University of South Dakota Sanford School of Medicine.
 In California, he supports Sanford-Burnham Medical Research Institute, the Sanford Consortium for Regenerative Medicine, the Salk Institute and the Children's Hospital of Los Angeles.